Welcome to American University!

 * recommended for tracking purposes.

-- Discussion of your academic goals including your intended major and course interests.
+- Discussion of your academic goals, including your intended major and course interests.
 You will also be registered for courses for your upcoming semester.

-An opportunity to have your questions about the program and city answered as you prepare to live and learn in Washington, DC.
+This is an opportunity to have your questions about the program and city answered as you prepare to live and learn in Washington, DC.
 Click here to sign up for your session.

 All students are required to submit an ID photo below one month before your move-in date.